Mumbai Crime: CCTV footage from Ganpati pandal helps nab sex worker

-Sex worker, who killed constable Dilip Borole and set his body ablaze after wrapping it in a mattress on Thursday night, was caught on a CCTV camera asking members of the mandal for the mattress a few days earlier
+Woman, who killed constable Dilip Borole and set his body ablaze after wrapping it in a mattress, was caught on a CCTV camera asking members of mandal for the mattress a few days earlier

 New details emerging in the gruesome murder of constable Dilip Borole have revealed that CCTV cameras installed at a Ganpati pandal in Santacruz (West) helped the police crack the murder case and led them to his killer.